-- The student is notified of the meeting and the concerns expressed by faculty and/or staff. - The student may submit any written material prior to the meeting that may help to clarify the situation. - The student will be present at the meeting to respond to the concerns of the faculty but will not be present during deliberations and decision-making.
+- The student is notified of the meeting and the concerns expressed by faculty and/or staff. - The student may submit any written material prior to the meeting that may help to clarify the situation. - The student will be present at the meeting to respond to the concerns of the faculty but will not be present during deliberations and decision-making. - At the meeting, the issues of concern will be fully addressed with the student, and the student will have the opportunity to present his/her perspective on the matter. - The student will be allowed to introduce relevant materials and evidence (including the testimony of others) and will be allowed to speak on his/her behalf. - Once the meeting has been held, all relevant information, materials and evidence will be discussed and the SPC will determine a course of action.

-- At the meeting, the issues of concern will be fully addressed with the student, and the student will have the opportunity to present his/her perspective on the matter. - The student will be allowed to introduce relevant materials and evidence (including the testimony of others) and will be allowed to speak on his/her behalf. - Once the meeting has been held, all relevant information, materials and evidence will be discussed and the SPC will determine a course of action. - The SPC's decision will be provided to the student, The SPC has the authority to make decisions relative to any student's continuation or termination in the program.
-Thus, the SPC may recommend any of the following: - Continuation without conditions; - Continuation with conditions which could include a Student Performance/Academic Improvement Plan to address needed personal and/or professional change (e.g., regular meetings with an advisor, mandated counseling, remediation, etc.), which will be monitored by the BSW or MSW Coordinator, depending on the student's academic program, and/or the Director; or - Immediate termination from the program. - 8.
+The SPC's decision will be provided to the student, The SPC has the authority to make decisions relative to any student's continuation or termination in the program.
+Thus, the SPC may recommend any of the following:

+- Continuation without conditions. - Continuation with conditions which could include a Student Performance/Academic Improvement Plan to address needed personal and/or professional change (e.g., regular meetings with an advisor, mandated counseling, remediation, etc.), which the MSW Coordinator will monitor, and/or the Director; or - immediate termination from the program

 The Student Performance/Academic Improvement Plan may not be appealed.
 A student who refuses to follow the plan will be dismissed from the program.
-If the problematic behavior continues or the student does not progress satisfactorily, the SPC may reconvene to reassess the situation. - 9.
-If the SPC determines that, in its academic and professional judgment, the student is not meeting the standards of the program and/or the profession at the level expected of an undergraduate/graduate student and determines that the problematic issue is unlikely to be resolved quickly and satisfactorily with a problem resolution plan, the student may be terminated from the BSW/MSW program. - 10.
+If the problematic behavior continues or the student does not progress satisfactorily, the SPC may reconvene to reassess the situation.

+If the SPC determines that, in its academic and professional judgment, the student is not meeting the standards of the program and/or the profession at the level expected of an undergraduate/graduate student and determines that the problematic issue is unlikely to be resolved quickly and satisfactorily with a problem resolution plan, the student may be terminated from the program.

 A student may appeal the SPC's decision with a written statement within 5 days.
 The letter should be addressed to the Director.
 The statement must specify reasons for disagreement with the committee's decision and rationale for considering a different resolution.
 The SPC will then convene within 10 days of receipt of the statement to review the appeal.
 The student initiating the appeal will be invited to address the SPC.
 The SPC will render, in writing, a follow-up decision or continuation of the original decision.
 If the student believes the SPC's appeal decision was made in error, a written statement of appeal may be submitted to the Dean of the College.